top of page

 Local Artist Feature

 The hallway at UH Geauga Medical Center, just past the gift shop, is now sponsored by my business Creative Spirit Studios.
-Highlighting the work of a fellow local artist, this exhibit changes on a quarterly basis.
-Click the button to learn more and shop the current artist's work.
+Highlighting the work of local artists, this exhibit changes on a quarterly basis.
+Click the button to learn more and shop the current display.

 UH Shop